-Qavloical is the historical language of the Tahir Buruj Family, besides Bengali and Sylheti, Qavloical is used rarely and remains unknown to most of the known world.
-This website is sponsored by the Tahir Buruj organization/company and hosted by StarBangladesh.biz.ly .
-The purpose of this website is to teach the commons of the Qavloical language as it is no longer being used and hence could be forgotten.
+Qavloical is the historical language of the Tahir Buruj family, alongside Bengali and Sylheti.
+Qavloical is rarely used and remains unknown to most of the world.
+This website is sponsored by the Tahir Buruj Organization.
+The purpose of this website is to teach the key components of the Qavloical language as it is no longer being used and hence could be forgotten.

 (Site Last Updated: 18th of April 2013) (Site Created: 18th of April 1994) (Language Founded: 1303 circa in the Christian Georgian Calendar, 702 circa in the Islamic Hijri Calendar) (Domain Last Registered: 24th November 2017)

-The Qavloical alphabet is similar but in different roots compared to English.
+The Qavloical alphabet is similar but different in roots compared to English.
 The Qavloical alphabet is also known as Qavloke.
 Qavloke was originally 219 letters, however it has been updated through the merging of letters into only 29 letters.
 These 29 letters are divided into Saysiv letters (26) and Zath letters (3).
-Saysiv letters and Zath letters are distinct from each other so much it is sometimes considered as different alphabets, still Saysiv letters and Zath letters can be combined, thus they are still the same alphabet and therefore the same language.
-Traditionally, Zath letters are more widely used in official scripts, especially if they are long scripts, Zath letters root back to it's own origin but is pronounced similar to the collection of many Indo-Aryan languages.
-Saysiv letters root back to the British Colonial times in Bangladesh (the former state of Bengal), Saysiv letters look completely different (symbol wise) to the English letters but are pronounced (meaning is still based on the former Qavloke language), ordered and counted the same.
-To teach this language we have used mostly images online as Qavloke keyboards were not invented at the time of this websites creation.
-Below are all the necessary images (if internet loaded properly) of the Qavloke Language:
+Saysiv letters and Zath letters are distinct from each other, so much so, it is sometimes considered as different alphabets, nonetheless Saysiv letters and Zath letters can be combined.
+Traditionally, Zath letters are more widely used in professional scripts.
+Zath letters root back to its own origin but is pronounced similar to the collection of many Indo-Aryan languages.
+Saysiv letters root back to the British colonial times in Bangladesh, Saysiv letters are different (symbol wise) to the English letters but are pronounced (meaning is still based on the former Qavloke language), ordered and counted the same.
+Below are all the necessary images (if internet connection loaded properly) by a 12 year old student to learn the basics of the Qavloke language.

-The Qavloical language also had it's own Numerical system and Currency.
-The Numerical System wasn't used much ever and soon discontinued in favor of the Hindu-Muslim Numerals (1,2,3's).
-The Currency was inspired by Portuguese and British colonial traders but was never used other than recording purposes, the default estimated (2012) exchange rate with United States of America(n) dollars is 1 (Qavloke Dollar) to 5 (US Dollars).
+The Qavloical language also had its own numerical system and currency.
+The numerical system wasn't used as intended and soon forgotten in favor of the Hindu-Muslim Numerals (1,2,3's).
+The currency was inspired by Portuguese and British colonial traders but was never used, other than recording purposes.